peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

  true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the precision is unlimited and rounding isn't needed.
+ Note that providing a context is often much faster than creating the EDecimal without a context then calling <code>RoundToPrecision</code> on that EDecimal, especially if the context specifies a precision limit and exponent range.

 **Returns:**